Besides Cheap Data, What is Driving Online Content Consumption in India?

 Smartphones have provided users with the option of watching content of their choice anywhere, anytime.
 Hence, it is not surprising to see that digital media as a segment alone saw a growth of 41.9 per cent between 2017 and 2018, as per a report released by FICCI in March this year.

-Taranjeet Singh, chief revenue officer and business head, ZEE5 India, pointed out during the Summit that the concept of appointment viewing is no longer existent.
+Taranjeet Singh, chief revenue officer and business head, ZEE5 India, pointed out that the concept of appointment viewing is no longer existent.
 “Consumer behavior has changed from appointment viewing to on-demand.
 Instead of waiting for their favorite television show at a designated time, people now watch content at their time, on their device and in a place of their choice,” he said.